Intro to Series EE Savings Bonds Investing

 Electronic Series EE Savings Bonds

-- Electronic Series EE savings bonds can be purchased in amounts of $25 or more, "to the penny".
+Electronic bonds are sold at face value.
+If you want to invest $50, you will receive a $50 electronic bond, and it is worth full value when eligible for redemption.
+Electronic bonds can be purchased in amounts of $25 or more, to the penny.
 If you have $547.32 you want to invest, you can do that, making these a great choice for small investors with limited funds.

-- Electronic Series EE savings bonds are issued to a designated account.
+Purchases of electronic bonds are limited to no more than $25,000 per calendar year, and they are issued to a designated account.
 You will receive no physical paper bond.

 Physical Paper Certificate Series EE Savings Bonds